Home

 1. Make sure the Gemini is turned off.

-4. Plug the other end of the cable into the Gemini power output.
+5. Plug the other end of the cable into one of the Gemini DC power jacks.

-6. Wait 30 seconds until the LED flashes rapidly for 5 seconds (indicating that the GPS is switching to regular NMEA output mode).
+7. Wait until the LED flashes rapidly for 5 seconds (indicating that the GPS has switched to NMEA output).
+This will occur after 30 or 45 seconds.

 2. Turn the telescope off.